ananthvk/workout-tracker/project/Specification.md

 ## Tech stack
 - Backend: Nodejs (fastify)
-- Fronted: Svelte / React
+- Fronted: Svelte
 - Deployment: Docker
 - Database: PostgreSQL
+- CSS: TailwindCSS

 ER and various diagrams created using [drawio](https://www.drawio.com/).
 [Penpot](https://penpot.app/) will be used to create designs for the frontend.